Ganapathipurandhar/shell-scripting-projects/aws-cli/README.md

-# this the basic shell-script of tracking aws resourse
+# the basic shell-script of tracking aws resourse
 if need add this file:aws-resource-tracker.sh to cron job
 ```
 crontab -e